Calusa: Diet

-The Calusa diet at settlements along the coast and estuaries consisted primarily of fish, in particular pinfish (Lagodon rhomboides), pigfish (redmouth grunt), (Orthopristis chrysoptera) and hardhead catfish (Ariopsis felis).
+The Calusa diet at settlements along the coast and estuaries consisted primarily of fish, in particular pinfish (Lagodon rhomboides), pigfish (redmouth grunt), (Orthopristis chrysoptera), and hardhead catfish (Ariopsis felis).
 These small fish were supplemented by larger bony fish, sharks and rays, mollusks, crustaceans, ducks, sea turtles and land turtles, and land animals.
 When Pedro Menéndez de Avilés visited in 1566, the Calusa served only fish and oysters to the Spanish.
-An analysis of faunal remains at one coastal habitation site, the Wightman site (on Sanibel Island), showed that more than 93 percent of the energy from animals in the diet came from fish and shellfish, less than 6 percent of the energy came from mammals, and less than 1 percent came from birds and reptiles.
-By contrast, at an inland site, Platt Island, mammals (primarily deer) accounted for more than 60 percent of the energy from animal meat, while fish provided just under 20 percent.
+An analysis of faunal remains at one coastal habitation site, the Wightman site (on Sanibel Island), showed that more than 93% of the energy from animals in the diet came from fish and shellfish, less than 6% of the energy came from mammals, and less than 1% came from birds and reptiles.
+By contrast, at an inland site, Platt Island, mammals (primarily deer) accounted for more than 60% of the energy from animal meat, while fish provided just under 20%.
+The earliest known aquaculture in Florida was practiced by the Calusa kingdom.

-Some authors have argued that the Calusa cultivated maize and Zamia integrifolia (coontie) for food.
-But Widmer argues that the evidence for maize cultivation by the Calusa depends on the proposition that the Narváez and de Soto expeditions landed in Charlotte Harbor rather than Tampa Bay, which is now generally discounted.
+Some authors have argued that the Calusa cultivated maize and Zamia integrifolia (coontie) for food, but Widmer argues that the evidence for maize cultivation by the Calusa depends on the proposition that the Narváez and de Soto expeditions landed in Charlotte Harbor rather than Tampa Bay, which is now generally discounted.
 No Zamia pollen has been found at any site associated with the Calusas, nor does Zamia grow in the wetlands that made up most of the Calusa environment.
 Marquardt notes that the Calusa turned down the offer of agricultural tools from the Spanish, saying that they had no need for them.
-The Calusa gathered a variety of wild berries, fruits, nuts, roots and other plant parts.
-Widmer cites George Murdock's estimate that only some 20 percent of the Calusa diet consisted of wild plants that they gathered.
-However, no evidence of plant food was found at the Wightman site.
-However, archeological digs on Sanibel Island and Useppa Island have revealed evidence that the Calusa did in fact consume wild plants such as cabbage palm, prickly pear, hog plum, acorns, wild papaya, and chili peppers.
-There is also evidence that as early as 2,000 years ago, the Calusa cultivated a gourd of the species Cucurbita pepo and the bottle gourd, which were used for net floats and dippers.
+The Calusa gathered a variety of wild berries, fruits, nuts, roots, and other plant parts.
+Widmer cites George Murdock's estimate that only some 20% of the Calusa diet consisted of wild plants that they gathered.
+While no evidence of plant food was found at the Wightman site, archeological digs on Sanibel Island and Useppa Island revealed evidence that the Calusa did in fact consume wild plants such as cabbage palm, prickly pear, hog plum, acorns, wild papaya, and chili peppers.
+Also, evidence indicates that as early as 2,000 years ago, the Calusa cultivated a gourd of the species Cucurbita pepo and the bottle gourd, which were used for net floats and dippers.